Amy Herzog: Personal life

+She is married to stage director Sam Gold.
+Although Herzog and Gold had two children, their eldest daughter Frances was born with nemaline myopathy and died at age 11 in 2023.
+Herzog's semi-autobiographical play Mary Jane is based on a mother's struggle in caring for a medically-compromised child and the community she gathers in support of her challenges.

+Stage credits

 Awards and honors

+Herzog's plays have been produced Off-Broadway, and have received nominations for, among others: the Lucille Lortel Award for Outstanding Actor and Actress (After the Revolution); the Drama Desk Award nomination for Outstanding Featured Actor in a Play (The Great God Pan); and Drama Desk Award nominations for Outstanding Play and Outstanding Actress in a Play (Belleville).
+She was a finalist for the 2012–2013 and 2016–2017 Susan Smith Blackburn Prize.

 She received the 2008 Helen Merrill Award for Aspiring Playwrights.

-She won a 2011 Whiting Award, which included a $50, 000 prize.
+She won a 2011 Whiting Award, which included a $50,000 prize.
 She received the Lilly Award in 2011 for playwrighting.
 (The Lilly Award Foundation has as its mission to "celebrate the work of women in the theater and promote gender parity at all levels of theatrical production.")
 Herzog won the 2012 Obie Award in the category Best New American Play for 4000 Miles.
 She was a finalist for the 2012-2013 Susan Smith Blackburn Award for Belleville; each finalist receives $2,500.

 She was a finalist for the 2016-2017 Susan Smith Blackburn Award for her play Mary Jane.
 Each finalist receives $5,000.
 She won the New York Drama Critics' Circle Award for Best Play for Mary Jane in 2018.
 The award includes a cash prize of $2,500.
 Herzog was awarded the 2019 Horton Foote Playwriting Award (along with Heidi Schreck) by the Dramatists Guild of America.
 The award, to be presented at a ceremony in July 2019, has a cash prize of $12,500.
+Herzog's adaptation of Ibsen's A Doll's House earned her a Tony Award for Best Revival of a Play nomination.
+This adaptation was the first time a woman (Herzog) adapted A Doll's House for Broadway.